Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Tannakian categories

 \begin{proof} The first part follows from the tannakian reconstruction theorem~\cite[Th.\,2.11]{deligne-milneII}.
-If~$M$ is semisimple then since the category of representations of~$\Gg$ is equivalent to the category $\braket{M}$ generated by the semisimple object~$M$, it follows e.g. from~\cite[Th.\,22.42]{milne-groups} that the group $\Gg$ is reductive, and that every object $N\in \braket{M}$ is semisimple. \end{proof}
+If~$M$ is semisimple then since the category of representations of~$\Gg$ is equivalent to the category $\braket{M}$ generated by the semisimple object~$M$, it follows, e.g., from~\cite[Th.\,22.42]{milne-groups} that the group $\Gg$ is reductive, and that every object $N\in \braket{M}$ is semisimple. \end{proof}

-\begin{definition} For any object~$M$ of~$\Ppint(G)$ or of~$\Ppb(G)$, we denote by $\ggeo{M}$ the affine algebraic group over~$\Qlb$ given by the corollary, and we say that it is the \emph{geometric tannakian group} of the object~$M$. \end{definition}
+\begin{definition} For any object~$M$ of~$\Ppint(G)$ or of~$\Ppb(G)$, we denote by $\ggeo{M}$ the affine algebraic group over~$\Qlb$ given by the corollary, and we say that it is the \emph{geometric tannakian group} of the object~$M$. \nomenclature[$G$]{$\ggeo{M}$}{geometric tannakian group of~$M$} \end{definition}

 \begin{example} (1) Let $G=\Gg_m$.
-A perverse sheaf $N$ on~$\Gg_m$ is negligible if and only if it has no suboject or quotient which is isomorphic to a shifted Kummer sheaf $\mcL_{\chi}[1]$ for some character~$\chi$, and it follows that the category $\Ppint(\Gg_m)$ is the same as the category $\oldcal{P}$ of Katz~\cite[Ch.\,2]{mellin}, and consequently that the tannakian groups of perverse sheaves on~$\Gg_m$ are the same as those defined in~\cite{mellin} (see~\cite[p.\,535]{GL_faisc-perv}).
+A perverse sheaf $N$ on~$\Gg_m$ is negligible if and only if it is a successive extension of shifted Kummer sheaves $\mcL_{\chi}[1]$ for some characters~$\chi$, and it follows that the category $\Ppint(\Gg_m)$ is the same as the category $\oldcal{P}$\nomenclature[$P$]{$\mathcal{P}$}{category of perverse sheaves on~$\Gg_m$} of Katz~\cite[Ch.\,2]{mellin} (see also Section~\ref{sec-category-p}).

 (2) Let $G=\Gg_a$.
 Fix an additive character $\psi$ of~$k$.
-By the proper base change theorem, a perverse sheaf $N$ on~$\Gg_a$ is negligible if and only if its Fourier transform $\ft_{\psi}(N)$ is punctual, which means that $N$ is a finite direct sum of Artin--Schreier sheaves~$\sheaf{L}_{\psi(ax)}[1]$ for some $a\in\Gg_a$.
-This implies that the category $\Ppint(\Gg_a)$ coincides with the category of perverse sheaves on~$\Gg_{a}$ with property $\oldcal{P}$ of Katz (this follows by combining Cor.\,2.6.14, Cor.\,2.6.15 and Lemma\,2.6.13 of~\cite{katz-rls}; see Remark 2.10.4 in \loccit). \end{example}
+By the proper base change theorem, a perverse sheaf $N$ on~$\Gg_a$ is negligible if and only if its Fourier transform $\ft_{\psi}(N)$ is punctual, which means that $N$ is a finite direct sum of Artin--Schreier sheaves~$\sheaf{L}_{\psi(yx)}[1]$ for some $y\in\Gg_a$.
+This implies that the category $\Ppint(\Gg_a)$ coincides with the category of perverse sheaves on~$\Gg_{a}$ with ``property $\oldcal{P}$'', as defined by Katz~\cite[(2.6.2)]{katz-rls} (this follows by combining Cor.\,2.6.14, Cor.\,2.6.15 and Lemma\,2.6.13 of~\cite{katz-rls}; see Remark 2.10.4 in \loccit). \end{example}

-\subsection{Euler--Poincaré characteristic and Grothendieck groups}
+\section{Euler--Poincaré characteristic and Grothendieck groups}

 Proposition~\ref{prop-dimPerv=dimVect} has some other useful corollaries which we state now.